 -Gold continues to cool off and is now just above the $1,400 level at $1,403 per ounce.
 The yield on the 10-year Treasury bond is holding steady at 2.09 percent.
 Bitcoin has falled back below the $10,000 mark and is at the $9,100 level this morning.

 -Tuesday's June U.S. retail sales report beat expectations, as did the report on U.S. manufacturing output.
 This contradicts widely-held expectations that the trade war with China would badly slow down both sales and production.

 -Mortgage applications fell 1.1% last week compared to the previous week, but refinancing rose.
 New home and refinancing activity was still a combined 36% higher than a year ago.
 The average 30-year mortgage loan rate is up to 4.12 percent.

 -U.S. crude prices are up this morning to the $58 a barrel level after Tuesday's sell off.

--Gasoline prices fell another penny to $2.70 a gallon, national average.
+-Gasoline prices are holding at $2.79 a gallon, national average.

 -Bank of America reported better than expected profits on strong retail banking numbers, but it came in slightly lower than expectations on revenues.
 Bank of America shares are flat in the premarket.

 -President Trump tweeted Tuesday that the U.S. and China still have a "long way to go" to make a trade deal.
 The comments helped send stocks lower for the day.

 -The European Union will investigate Amazon's third party dealings with merchants and whether they break anti-competitive laws.

 -The House of Representatives is expected to strike down Obamacare's added tax on higher-end private insurance plans, or the "Cadillac tax."
 The tax was never actually implemented, but remains scheduled to go into effect until the House acts.
 The move has bipartisan support.